suXinjke/suxin.space/frontend/notes/2024-03-05_tracking-down-playstation-pointers-using-debuggers-ghidra/_advanced_achievements.md

 It shows an `0x40` offset to pointer stored in `s1`, next question: where did value of `0x1BE2CFC` in `s1` come from?
 Looking several instructions above, there's: `003B6A40 addiu s1, s0, 0x119C`.
 It relies on register value of `s0` so it's worth answering the question of where value of `s0` came from, too, which is right above: `003B6A38 daddu s0, a0, zero`.

-So by setting an Execute breakpoint at instruction `003B6A38` and crossing the finish line again, I see that register `a0` has value of `0x1BE1B60`, it will be copied to `s0` register.
+So by setting a break-on-execute breakpoint at instruction `003B6A38` and crossing the finish line again, I see that register `a0` has value of `0x1BE1B60`, it will be copied to `s0` register.
 Then value of `0x1BE1B60 + 0x119C` will be set to `s1` register.
 What you should take note of, is that the pointer worth dealing with is not `0x1BE2CFC`, but `0x1BE1B60`, and entire offset for achievement code will be `0x119C + 0x40 = 0x11DC`, which matches the code note.

 ![](./pcsx2-debugger-2/pcsx2-debugging-1a.png)